MehrasAmirhakimi/EHDBuoyantBoussinesqPimpleFoam/README.md

 # EHDBuoyantBoussinesqPimpleFoam
- EHD solver for incompressible flow with buoyancy and Joule heating terms
+OpenFOAM Electrohydrodynamics solver for incompressible flow with buoyancy and Joule heating terms